MicrosoftDocs/VBA-Docs/api/Excel.Range.DisplayFormat.md

 End Function
 ```

 Calling the function from a worksheet as follows **=getColorIndex()** returns the **#VALUE!** error.

 However, when the function is called from the Immediate pane in the Visual Basic Editor, it returns the color index for the active cell.
 To work around this issue, remove **DisplayFormat** from the code.
-The following function will work either from a worksheet or from VBA:
+The following function will work either from a worksheet or from VBA.

 ```vb
 Function getColorIndex()